tjsego/mechanica/docs/main/source/events.rst

     mx.on_time(invoke_method=split_random, period=10.0, distribution="exponential")

-:class:`TimeEvent` instances can also be generated for only a particular period in simulation.
+:py:attr:`TimeEvent` instances can also be generated for only a particular period in simulation.
 The optional keyword argument ``start_time`` (default 0.0) defines the first time in simulation when the event can occur, and the optional keyword argument ``end_time`` (default forever) defines the last time in